Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: Technical preparation and classical tools

 When data is abundant, PDE-constrained optimization is one of the most widely used methods for inferring unknown parameters in PDEs.
 The formulation is straightforward: Subject to the PDE being satisfied, we seek the parameter $\vecsigma$ that produces the best match to the measurement data:

 If the data $\mathrm{d}$ is noiseless (as when it is generated by the PDE solution using a ground-truth parameter $\vecsigma^*$) and the problem is well-posed, then the optimizer is unique and yields a zero objective value.
 Since the PDE itself is well-posed, $u_{\theta_1}$ is uniquely determined; we therefore write it as $u(\vecsigma;\theta_1)$ to emphasize its dependence on $\vecsigma$.
-The optimization problem can then be recast in an unconstrained form:
+The optimization problem can then be recast {as follows:}

 where we adopt the shorthand $\mathrm{pde}(\vecsigma,\theta) = M_{\theta_2}[u(\vecsigma;\theta_1)]$.

 In practice, gradient-based solvers are most commonly used to minimize $L(\vecsigma)$, updating $\vecsigma$ by making use of the gradient $\frac{d}{d\vecsigma}L(\vecsigma)$.
 The conditioning of the problem, which governs both stability and convergence properties, depends critically on the Hessian $\mathrm{Hess}_{\vecsigma}L$.
 Calculation of the gradient and Hessian can be summarized as follows. \begin{enumerate} \item \textbf{Gradient} $\frac{d}{d\vecsigma}L$.
 By the chain rule, we have